ameedghanem/kubernetes-deployment/README.md

-## About
+## Kubernetes Final Task
-	running the spring-music image
+	A deployment and service for the image yanivomic/spring-music:latest in kubernetes.</br>
+	It also creates an Ingress to access the service.

 ## Prerequisties
 	docker
 	kubernetes